frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 ## New in build v.
 2018-3-11
 + the build has been synchronized with 3.02
-+ A [Windows Export template](https://github.com/frank-lesser/Godot3.1dev-dllbuild-lsw-Win64.tpz) has been added.
++ A [Windows Export template](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot3.1dev-dllbuild-lsw-Win64.tpz) has been added.
+**important** the export template is just a zip file - please replace the aall files from the mentioned update **update-main-dll.7z** also in that template.

   Install from GD-Editor - Menu Editor - Manage Export Templates - Install from File